scurker/scurker.com/site/resume/index.md

         <date>March 2019 - November 2023</date>
         <ul>
           <li>
-            Let efforts to modernize the axe DevTools browser extension, including:
+            Led efforts to modernize the axe DevTools browser extension, including:
             <ul>
-              <li>Improving confidence by building a comprehensive end-to-end test suite to work exclusively with Chrome devtools extensions.</li>
+              <li>Improved confidence by building a comprehensive end-to-end test suite to work exclusively with Chrome devtools extensions.</li>
-              <li>Working with lead designer to integrate more seemlessly with internal pattern library.</li>
+              <li>Worked with lead designer to integrate more seemlessly with internal pattern library.</li>
               <li>Full support for light/dark themes within a majority of the extension user interface.</li>
             </ul>
           </li>
           <li>Led implementation of many key features of the extension, including tools to guide users through interactive testing of their own websites to satisfy WCAG requirements.</li>
-          <li>Supporting the development of the extension leading to 300,000 monthly users.</li>
+          <li>Help scaled the extension to 300k+ monthly users.</li>
         </ul>
       </li>
       <li class="experience">